JimHagan/nr_alert_audit/README.md

-# New Relic Alert Change Analyzer
+# New Relic Alert Change Audit

 This Python utility helps organizations analyze changes to their New Relic alert configurations.
 It can be run as a command-line tool or as a local web application.